 Review the Rules

-Establish a set of rules to help promote pool safety.
+Establish a set of rules to help promote general water and also pool toy safety.
 Go over those rules with your children each time they are about to swim.
 This can include things like “always have a swim buddy with you” “you cannot swim without permission.”
-The more you go over the rules, the more it will reinforce them.
+The more you go over the rules, the more it will reinforce general water well-being and pool toy safety.

 Pool toys can cause a false sense of security for everyone involved.
 Parents are less likely to watch their kids with a hawk’s eye because they assume the child is safe.
 Children may not realize how much they rely on their toys to stay afloat.
 As a result, they may take off their life jacket and try to play or swim on their own.
 This could quickly result in drowning.

-These simple steps can help to guarantee a fun time in the pool.
+These simple steps can help promote pool toy safety and encourage a fun time in the pool.
 Once you know how to properly take care of your pool toys, your time at the pool will be much safer.